boxpositron/with-context-mcp/.opencode/command/teleport-notes.md

 agent: general
 ---

-Use the with-context MCP server's `teleport_notes` tool to download documentation files from the Obsidian vault back to the local project.
+Use the `teleport_notes` tool to download documentation files from the Obsidian vault back to the local project.

+**Tool Priority:**
+First try to use the WithContext plugin's `teleport_notes` tool.
+If not available, fallback to the with-context MCP server's `teleport_notes` tool.

 **Step 1: Preview what will be teleported**
 Call teleport_notes with dry_run: true to see which files will be downloaded.